SeanaParker/Life-Expectancy-Trends-Key-Health-and-Economic-Insights-2007-2022/README.md

 ## Project Background

-Life expectancy is a key indicator of global health and economic conditions.
-This project analyzes data from the Global Health Observatory (GHO) under the World Health Organization (WHO) and economic indicators from the United Nations, covering 193 countries from 2007 to 2022.
-Using SQL, I examined trends in life expectancy, disparities across regions, and the relationship between GDP and healthcare access.
-The findings offer valuable insights for policymakers and healthcare organizations seeking to improve health outcomes and reduce disparities.
+Life expectancy is a critical indicator of global health and economic conditions.
+This SQL-based analysis examines data from the Global Health Observatory (GHO) and economic indicators from the United Nations, covering 193 countries from 2007 to 2022.
+It identifies trends in life expectancy, regional disparities, and the relationship between GDP and healthcare access.
+The findings provide insights for policymakers and healthcare organizations aiming to improve health outcomes and address disparities.

 The SQL queries used to inspect and clean the data for this analysis can be found [here.](Exploration/World_Life_Exp_Proj_Data_Cleaning.sql)